-The Southern African cheetah is considered “vulnerable” and not “endangered” by the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
+The Southern African cheetah is considered “vulnerable” and not “endangered” on the International Union for Conservation of Nature’s (IUCN’s) Red List of Threatened Species.

-A group of researchers published a report in PNAS (Proceedings of the National Academy of the United States of America) in 2016, arguing that the conservation status of the cheetah should be changed to “endangered” due to the significant drop seen in their population numbers.
+But, in 2016, a group of researchers published a report in the Proceedings of the National Academy of the United States of America (PNAS), stating that the conservation status of the cheetah should be changed to “endangered” due to the significant drop seen in their population numbers.

-As the report from PNAS states, cheetah populations may be more vulnerable than previously thought.
-We’ve listed the five main reasons below.
+According to the PNAS report, cheetah populations may be more vulnerable than previously thought.
+We’ve listed the five main reasons why below.

-3) Many private game reserves believe that cheetahs are not as much of a tourist attraction as the Big Five game, such as lions or elephants.
-That makes it more difficult to validate investing a significant portion of their earnings into cheetah conservation.
+3) Some private game reserves believe that cheetahs are not as much of a tourist attraction as the Big Five animals, like lions or elephants.
+This makes it more difficult to promote investing in cheetah conservation.

-4) Cheetahs naturally face stiff competition in the wild, from other predators, especially lions, and scavengers, like hyenas.
+4) Cheetahs naturally face stiff competition in the wild from other predators, especially lions, and scavengers, like hyenas.
 In predator-dense areas, this has an impact on their survival.

-This leads to deformities and genetic weaknesses if the population is not properly managed.
-The aim of the Cheetah Metapopulation Project, which GVI contributes to, is to build on the genetic diversity of the cheetah population through effective management.
+The aim of the Cheetah Metapopulation Project, which GVI contributes to, is to build on the genetic diversity of the cheetah population through effective wildlife management.

 How many cheetahs are left in the world?